lexiouellette228/Property-Manager-Reporting-Insights/README.md

 - `Notebook 5`: Python code to create a scatter plot showing the top 5 expiration zip codes and lowest 5 income zip codes in Power BI Desktop.
 - `Notebook 6`: Python code to create a scatter Plot with 2 Y-Variables and Data Point Labels in Power BI Desktop.
 - `SQL`: PySpark SQL code to create tables, join tables, and analyze data.
+- `FinalReport.pbix`: Final Power BI report containing the entire groups work.
+- `Education_By_ZipCode.csv`: A CSV file containing cleaned and sorted education level data by zip code from http://census.gov/.
 - `income data padded.csv`: A CSV file containing cleaned and sorted income data by zip code from http://census.gov/.
-- `FinalReport.pbix`: Final Power BI report containing the entire groups work.

 ---